sherbondy/spokes/README.md

 Be responsive: look nice regardless of screen size.

 Goals:
+  - Single Page Site, should work well on mobile devices
   - Inform visitors about the trip and its purpose.
   - Tell them how they can:
     - interact with us (track our progress)
     - donate/sponsor?
+      - Have Donate button on the page (Stripe/PayPal?)
     - indicate if we can stay with them
     - polls for towns to visit on the way
     - signups for classes
     - teacher signup
+    - general contact form for teachers, students, sponsors...

 Setup: